 Cement Mixer Truck Dangers

-A cement truck is larger than most vehicles on the road, and significantly heavier.
-A typical sedan, like a Honda Civic, weights almost 1.5 tons (around 3,000 pounds).
-A cement truck, without any cement, typically weighs around 26,000 pounds (13 tons) before cement is added.
+A cement truck is larger than most vehicles on the road and significantly heavier.
+A typical sedan, like a Honda Civic, weighs almost 1.5 tons (around 3,000 pounds).
+A cement truck, without any cement, typically weighs around 26,000 pounds (13 tons) before the cement is added.
 The cement itself usually weighs about 4,000 pounds per cubic yard – meaning that a 3-foot by 3-foot square’s worth of cement is heavier than a car.
 A cement truck can typically carry around 10 cubic yards of concrete, or 40,000 pounds – over 13-times the weight of a car.
 The combined truck and cargo weight is often 66,000 pounds or more.

 Since this weight is all concentrated in the cement mixer on the back of the truck, most of its weight is positioned very high off the ground.
 This increases the risk of a rollover.
 In the case of emergency maneuvers, the truck may tip or flip, potentially injury other drivers, bystanders, or workers.
 The overall weight of the vehicle can also affect the driver’s ability to stop in a hurry.
 A truck weighing 66,000 pounds may need up to around 20-times the stopping distance as a regular car – which can be lengthened further if the road is wet or slippery.

 Aside from the weight, lack of visibility is a huge danger.
 The driver of a cement truck often cannot see directly to their rear because of the cement mixer.
 This means relying on the awkward angles of side-view mirrors for visibility.
 Because the driver’s seat is so high off the ground, it is also difficult to see other cars to the front or side of the cab.
 Always give trucks like this space when passing or following on the highway.